 3. Carry out maintenance

 If you still haven’t solved the problem and are still getting the error message, the next step is to carry out some maintenance on your Mac.
 Just like a house or a car, your Mac will run better for longer if you maintain it regularly.
-In this case, we’re going to run macOS maintenance scripts.
-These are scripts that are set to run automatically to clean up files on your Mac.
-But they are set to run in the middle of the night, so if your Mac is powered off at that time, they won’t run.
+In this case, we’re going to run macOS maintenance tasks.
+These include reindexing Spotlight, repairing disk permissions, and flushing DNS cache.
+On macOS versions older than Sonoma, these also involve running maintenance scripts.

-Normally, running them manually means using Terminal.
-But there is an easier way — CleanMyMac X’s Maintenance module allows you to run maintenance scripts with a couple of clicks.
-It can also carry out other maintenance, like repairing disk permissions, freeing up RAM, and reindexing Spotlight.
+Normally, doing these tasks manually means using Terminal and digging deep into System Settings.
+But there is an easier way — CleanMyMac’s Performance tool allows you to run all these maintenance routines with a couple of clicks.
 It’s free to download here.
-Once you’ve downloaded and installed it, follow the steps below.
+Once you’ve downloaded and installed it, follow the steps below:

 4. Try a different file with the original disk